Reproducible Research

 University has engaged in research to examine the host (body) response to

 viruses.
-In the course of that research we have collected blood samples in human
+In the course of that research we have collected blood samples in

-the gene-expression response.
+terms of the gene-expression response.
 In the interest of encouraging other

 investigators to reproduce our results, and to build upon them and find new